vegaprotocol/specs/protocol/0075-PLUP_protocol_upgrades.md

 ## Snapshots
    - (<a name="0075-PLUP-023" href="#0075-PLUP-023">0075-PLUP-023</a>) Post a validator becoming a tendermint validator they should be immediately allowed to propose an upgrade and be included in the overall total count
-   - (<a name="0075-PLUP-024" href="#0075-PLUP-024">0075-PLUP-024</a>) Validators attempting to join during upgrade will be rejected if protocol versions differ
-   - (<a name="0075-PLUP-025" href="#0075-PLUP-025">0075-PLUP-025</a>) Ensure that required majority is not met when enough validators join between validator proposals and target block
+   - (<a name="0075-PLUP-024" href="#0075-PLUP-024">0075-PLUP-024</a>) Ensure that required majority is not met when enough validators join between validator proposals and target block, i.e: In a network with 5 validators, required majority is two thirds, 4 vote to upgrade, 2 more validators join before upgrade block and do not vote.
+Upgrade does not take place.
-   - (<a name="0075-PLUP-026" href="#0075-PLUP-026">0075-PLUP-026</a>) Node starting from snapshot which has a proposal at a given block, ensure during replay when the block height is reached a new version is loaded and also post load an upgrade takes place at target block.
+   - (<a name="0075-PLUP-025" href="#0075-PLUP-025">0075-PLUP-025</a>) Node starting from snapshot which has a proposal at a given block, ensure during replay when the block height is reached a new version is loaded and also post load an upgrade takes place at target block.

 ## LNL Checkpoints
-   - (<a name="0075-PLUP-027" href="#0075-PLUP-027">0075-PLUP-027</a>) Validator proposals should not be stored in the checkpoints and restored into the network
+   - (<a name="0075-PLUP-026" href="#0075-PLUP-026">0075-PLUP-026</a>) Validator proposals should not be stored in the checkpoints and restored into the network
-   - (<a name="0075-PLUP-028" href="#0075-PLUP-028">0075-PLUP-028</a>) Upgrade will not occur after a post checkpoint restore until new proposals are made and block height reached
+   - (<a name="0075-PLUP-027" href="#0075-PLUP-027">0075-PLUP-027</a>) Upgrade will not occur after a post checkpoint restore until new proposals are made and block height reached

 ## API
-   - (<a name="0075-PLUP-029" href="#0075-PLUP-029">0075-PLUP-029</a>) An datanode API should be available to provide information on the upcoming confirmed proposal including total proposals/block details/versions
+   - (<a name="0075-PLUP-028" href="#0075-PLUP-028">0075-PLUP-028</a>) An datanode API should be available to provide information on the upcoming confirmed proposal including total proposals/block details/versions

-### Successful upgrade  (<a name="0075-PLUP-030" href="#0075-PLUP-030">0075-PLUP-030</a>)
+### Successful upgrade  (<a name="0075-PLUP-029" href="#0075-PLUP-029">0075-PLUP-029</a>)
   - A new release is made available, and is successfully deployed
   - Setup a network with 5 validators running version x
   - Have 4 validator submit request to upgrade to release >x at block height 1000